gbyolo/misTET/README.md

 misTET developing site is here:
 <a href = "http://mistet.altervista.org" target = "_blank">http://mistet.altervista.org</a>

+<h2>License breaking</h2>
+I want to make it clear that every file which belong to this project is released under the GNU GPL v3+ license, you can find a copy of it at /LICENSE.
+Sometimes could happen that I forget to add the copyright lines on some files, especially on style and markup files, but this does not mean that these files are not released under the license.
+So be aware of that.

 <h2>Collaboration</h2>
 Whoever wants to collaborate is welcome, contact me at: <a href = "mailto:gdb.lost@gmail.com">gdb.lost[at]gmail[dot]com </a>